RonitNath/p2_hike/README.md

 1. picnic
 2. uhhh make rust useful so it's not just using a 3dprinter to hammer a nail
 3. light mode???
+4. pfp for everyone AND ALSO don't commit that to github -> private file server??